Telus, Rogers, Bell kill 60GB plan, replace it with $105/100GB plan

 Telus, Rogers and Bell all updated their websites within the last day or so to replace their 60GB plans with 100GB plans for the same price.
 At all three, customers now have the option to get a $105/mo plan with 100GB of data at up to 1Gbps speeds (throttled to 512Kbps beyond the 100GB cap).

-Along with the data, the plans also include Canada and U.S. access for calling, texting and data.
-Customers also get unlimited calling and texting and some other benefits, depending on the carrier — this includes things like voicemail, perks like Disney+ or Crave, and more.
+Along with the data, the plans include unlimited calling and texting, as well as access to calling, texting and data in both Canada and the U.S. Customers also get some other benefits, depending on the carrier — this includes things like voicemail, perks like Disney+ or Crave, and more

 Earlier this year, Telus, Rogers and Bell all offered $105/mo 60GB plans and $125/mo 100GB plans.
 However, it seems like the 60GB option is gone now, and the 100GB plan price was reduced to take its place.